nextgis/docs_ngcom/source/ngqgis_connect.rst

 You can upload, edit and perform other operations with geodata in your :ref:`Web GIS <ngcom_description>` not only in :ref:`admin console <ngw_admin_interface>` but also with desktop app `NextGIS QGIS <http://nextgis.ru/nextgis-qgis/>`_.

-To make it super-easy we recommend installing `NextGIS Connect <https://plugins.qgis.org/plugins/nextgis_connect/>`_ plugin.
+To make it super-easy we've created `NextGIS Connect <https://plugins.qgis.org/plugins/nextgis_connect/>`_ plugin.
 After successfull installation you'll see :guilabel:`NextGIS Resources` panel on the right side of the screen.

 .. _ngcom_ngqgis_connect_connection: